-This module examines the social criticism and subversiveness of writing in the form of the essay and the manifesto.
-During the year, we will look at several essays and manifestos that challenge dominant ideas, existing social arrangements, and provoke us to explore the many varieties of writing itself.
-The module seeks to reappraise the essay and follow the important role it has played in the development of the humanities and social sciences from the 17th century to the present.
+This module examines how writing in the form of the essay and manifesto can be subversive.
+During the year, we will look at several essays and manifestos that challenge and often satirize dominant ideas, existing social arrangements, and provoke us to explore the many varieties of writing itself.
+The module seeks to reappraise the essay and follow the important role it has played in the development of the humanities and social sciences from the 16th century to the present.
 Today the essay is emerging as a critical tool in the examination of all aspects of human experience, both the profound and the ephemeral.
-Essays may mask themselves as innocent excursions but, as with Jonathan Swifts, A Modest Proposal, or George Orwells, Politics and the English Language,the essay can rapidly overturn accepted opinions and provoke the questioning of values.
-Likewise, manifestos like Marx and Engels, The Communist Manifesto, may be written specifically to mobilise opinion and overthrow existing social institutions, while the Surrealist manifesto proposes a change in the way we literally look at the world.
+Essays may mask themselves as innocent excursions but, as with Jonathan Swift's 'A Modest Proposal' or George Orwell's 'Politics and the English Language,' the essay can rapidly overturn accepted opinions and provoke the questioning of values.
+Likewise, manifestos like Marx and Engels' 'The Communist Manifesto' may be written specifically to mobilise opinion and overthrow existing social and working institutions, while the 'How to be Idle' manifesto proposes we abandon work itself.

-Learning & Teaching Methods
+Learning and Teaching Methods

 100 per cent Coursework Mark

-Core for final year BA Humanities students.
+Core for BA Liberal Arts students.